 Bringing all the Faculties and Institutes research news, upcoming events and information from across the RSB Office and The Graduate School.

 If you do not receive our monthly e-bulletin, but would like to please email the team at email@example.com

-Please drop in anytime between 10.30am-12pm on Wednesday, 18th April in the Top Lodge Conservatory on Park Campus.
-Hot beverages along with lovely biscuits will also be on offer.
+We will be hosting in our sunny conservatory in the Top Lodge Building on Park Campus.
+Refreshments and lovely biscuits will also be on offer.